Black Scorpion (TV series)

-Black Scorpion is a superhero TV series that aired on the Sci-Fi Channel in 2001.
+Black Scorpion is an American superhero television series that aired on the Sci-Fi Channel in 2001.
 It aired in Canada on Space.
 The series is based on two Roger Corman Showtime TV-movies: Black Scorpion (1995) and its sequel Black Scorpion II: Aftershock (1997).
 The show focuses on a female police officer, who by night takes to the streets and fights crime as the superhero the Black Scorpion.

-Episodes from the series were combined into straight-to-video movies, with episodes 1.1 and 1.2 as Black Scorpion Returns released in 2001 and episodes 1.1, 1.3, and 1.8 as Sting of the Black Scorpion released in 2002.
+Some episodes from the series were combined into straight-to-video movies, with episodes 1.1 and 1.2 released as Black Scorpion Returns in 2001 and episodes 1.1, 1.3, and 1.8 released as Sting of the Black Scorpion in 2002.

 The series was available on DVD in North America.

 Lead character

 Darcy Walker

 The Black Scorpion's real name is Darcy Walker, played by Michelle Lintel.
 She lives in Angel City (a fictionalized version of Los Angeles), where she works as a police detective.
 Darcy's father was shot by the city's crooked district attorney.
 The D.A. was arrested, but the charges were suspiciously dropped.
 That was when Darcy decided to take to the streets as the vigilante, Black Scorpion.
 In the original Corman films, the role of Darcy was played by Joan Severance.
 In the series, she is a red-headed enforcer with a badge who enforces the law more efficiently without the badge as her crime-fighting alter ego, Black Scorpion.
 She appears to be a big fan of the color black, a fact she made clear during an interview after being asked a trivial question to would explain the color of her costume.
 However, as shown in the first episode, her choice of the scorpion relates to an old fable about a scorpion trying to cross a river, which her father had told to her.